ucrdatacenter/ucrdatacenter.github.io/courses/AH-ANTQ103/workshop3.md

 ## Assignment 2

 1)  Create a plot of the most common shapes of the pottery in a new dataset.
-Use the first Beazly archive data we loaded in the previous exercise.
+Use the Beazley archive data you loaded in the previous exercise.
 We are looking just for the main shapes, so for example:
     “CUP FRAGMENT” and “CUP” should be counted as the same shape, namely “CUP”.
 Show the top 10 most frequent shapes.